 Pre-payments can be made online by following the Buy Student Meals link on LPS.org or by sending payment with your student to school.
-At the beginning of the school year you may make a pre-payment at your school open house.
-Many parents enjoy the convenience of depositing money into cafeteria accounts using the online pre-payment system.
-Registered users may add funds for all students in their family in a single transaction using this system.
-Pre-payments may be made using either your checking account information or VISA, MasterCard or Discover credit cards.
-Nominal fees apply.
-To create an online payment account:
+At the beginning of the school year you may make a prepayment at your school open house.
+During the school year you may send cash or check payment with your student.
+Please include a note with your student(s) name(s), and student number(s).

-Enter your information as requested.
-Note: your e-mail address will be your username.
+Many parents enjoy the convenience of depositing money into cafeteria accounts using the MySchoolBucks online pre-payment system.
+If you would like to create a MySchoolBucks account visit LPS.org.
+To create an online payment account enter the information requested.
+Your e-mail address will be your username.
 Click Create Account when done.
 You'll receive a screen message that your user profile has been successfully created.
-Begin adding your students.
-By entering either the student birth date
+Begin adding your students by entering either the student birth date (use MM/ DD/YYYY format) OR student ID.